APT-FTPARCHIVE(1) - man - phpMan

 The sources command generates a source index file from a directory tree.
 It takes the

-an extension of .src.
-The --source-override option can be used to change the source
+extension of .src.
+The --source-override option can be used to change the source override

 contents

-given directory and recursively searches it for .deb files, and reads the file list
+directory and recursively searches it for .deb files, and reads the file list from each

-from each file.
-It then sorts and writes to stdout the list of files matched to
+file.
+It then sorts and writes to stdout the list of files matched to packages.

-packages.
 Directories are not written to the output.
-If multiple packages own the same
+If multiple packages own the same file then

 The option --db can be used to specify a binary caching DB.